 Sobriety does not mean being miserable and merely coping with day-to-day life.
 If this were the case, few people would continue a lifelong commitment to being sober.
 Most find that a better life awaits them after recovery, but many of these people have learned how to be grateful for their journey.
 Gratitude can help you find consistent happiness and contentment, making you feel more optimistic, enthusiastic and joyful while reducing feelings of depression and anxiety.

-Relationships often suffer because of addiction, but gratitude is one of the tools that can help you strengthen old bonds and build new ones.
-It can make you feel more connected with those about whom you care.
-When friends and partners freely express their gratitude for each other, they can become more satisfied with their relationships.
+Relationships often suffer because of addiction, but gratitude is a tool that can help you strengthen old bonds and also create new ones.
+Many of these people are also the ones who stood by your side while your addiction was active.
+You can feel grateful that these people care about you, and your recovery journey can reflect the impact they had for you.
+However, being open about your gratitude is important.
+When friends and partners freely express their gratitude for each other, they become more satisfied with their relationships.

-A person who is brimming with gratitude is generally more compassionate, helpful and generous than someone who is not.
-When you are grateful, you are more likely to help others.
-This fosters even more feelings of gratitude in both yourself and others.
-Serving others is also a key way to support your long-term addiction recovery.
+People who are brimming with gratitude are generally more compassionate, helpful and generous than those who are not.
+When you are grateful, you are much more likely to want to help and support others.
+This can foster even greater feelings of gratitude for yourself and for other people.
+Serving others is also a beneficial way to support your long-term addiction recovery.

 How Can You Express Gratitude?

-The role of gratitude in recovery can be powerful for anyone who experiences a substance use disorder.
-There are several ways that you can practice gratitude daily.
+Gratitude can be a powerful practice in recovery.
+There are several simple ways that you can practice gratitude daily.

 - Keep a gratitude journal: In this journal, you can write down a few things you are grateful for each day.
 In your more difficult days, you can flip through your journal and reflect on all the things you are grateful for.

 - Write gratitude letters: If someone has impacted your life in a positive way, write them a letter to let them know how much you appreciate them.
 If you don’t feel comfortable sending a letter, that’s alright too — just expressing your gratitude in a personalized but unsent letter can have great positive effects.